![]() |

 COVID "Stay Home, Stay Safe and Carve" - Stylized WoodCarving Patterns

-With Bob Brightbill's generous donation of walnut we are trying to focus
+With Bob Brightbill's generous donation of walnut here are a few patterns

-addition to the newsletter patterns, here are several you might want to
+newsletter patterns, here are several you might want to try.
+If you have

 GMWC Lending Library